JOHAN TRONESTAM: The Long Journey (2016)

 Miscalculations is a long track which shows a structure similar to Speed, but in a more lento mode and with delicate permutations between the rhythm and the harmonies.
 The rhythm is hopping, as a hopeful heart which pounds with the regularity of a metronome, with 4 chords which draw the slow undulations of a water snake sated.
 The transfer of rhythm for the melody is smoothly made and these 4 sequenced chords became object of harmonious obsession in a pond of electronic effects and especially layers which sigh such as veils of nostalgia.
 That does very Michael Garrison, especially at the level of the sequences which come and disappear quickly.
 The title-track offers a repetitive rhythm which is more fluid and more dynamic with sharp oscillations which roll in loops among effects of percussions and of intersidereal effects.
 Still here, the gloomy synth layers play a determining role by diverting the effect of repetition of a rather furious EM I would say.
 The Eternity is the quietest piece of music here.
 It's a kind of cosmic bolero whose intensity reveals the charms of a synth filled of solos and of effects which reflect the best moments of the Garrison years.
 Back in Orbit concludes Johan Tronestam's album with a curt and nervous rhythm which skips and limps in a very robotics approach.
 The second part is livelier though.
 This is a catchy and very good electronic rock where we roll of the neck and where Tronestam shows all his fitness to make sing his synths.

 Lively and catchy cosmic rock filled with melodies that hang onto our neurons just as much, THE LONG JOURNEY is in the continuity of what Johan Tronestam offers us since that Far Away has invaded our ears and quenches this thirst of cosmic rock a la Jarre or Garrison in 2012.
-But it's also a journey in the corridors of the time of Johan Tronestam because the beginnings of the album go back up to 2008, or during his very first album Island.
+But it's also a journey in the corridors of the time of Johan Tronestam because the beginnings of the album go back up to 2008, or during his very first one, Island.
 And this can be heard!

 Sylvain Lupari (April 5th, 2016) *****